Detroit Mercy vs. Wright State odds, prediction: 2026 Horizon League Championship picks from proven model

 How to make Wright State vs. Detroit Mercy picks

-The model also says one side of the spread hits in well over 60% of simulations.
+The model also says one side of the spread hits in nearly 60% of simulations.
 You can only see that pick at SportsLine.